It is the month marking Mother’s Day and one word that we hear – gushed out by family, friends and strangers – is “Aww”.

 This year, all of us mums are cooped up at home, shielding our treasures – our children – from a virus.
 May the world and our children see better years ahead.
 May our children learn to help live, rather than let live.
 We pray that, Lord Jesus.

 Happy Mother’s day to every woman out there.
-My mum, my nana, my sisters, my aunts and my wonderful girlfriends.
+My mum, my mum-in-law, my nana, my sisters, my aunts and my wonderful girlfriends.
 You will never stop being a mum, even if you are twenty five or eighty.
 You really are blessed.
 Have some time just with your baby.
 You can join us for some day long fun some day.
 The noise should guide you to the right spot and we mums would love to baby sit.

 And by late afternoon, you’d probably find me asleep in a corner there.